nsfzyzz/boundary_thickness/README.md

 ```

 ### Measure boundary thickness
-To measure boundary thickness, please use the following code:
+To measure boundary thickness, please use the following command.
+If you don't give the checkpoint path, you will evaluate the downloaded example.

 ```
-python measure_thickness.py
+python measure_thickness.py --resume [Your_checkpoint_path]
 ```

 ### Evaluate adversarial robustness:
-To measure the adversarial robustness of a model, please use one of the following python codes:
+To measure the adversarial robustness of a model, please use one of the following commands.
+If you don't give the checkpoint path, you will evaluate the downloaded example.

 ```
-python test_pgd.py
+python test_pgd.py --resume [Your_checkpoint_path]
-python test_bb.py
+python test_bb.py --resume [Your_checkpoint_path]
 ```

 ### Evaluate ood robustness
-To measure the out-of-distribution generalization of a model on CIFAR10-C or CIFAR100-C, please use the following code:
+To measure the out-of-distribution generalization of a model on CIFAR10-C or CIFAR100-C, please use the following command.
+If you don't give the checkpoint path, you will evaluate the downloaded example.

 ```
-python test_ood.py
+python test_ood.py --resume [Your_checkpoint_path]
 ```

 ### Train noisy mixup
-To train a model using mixup or noisy mixup, please use the following code:
+To train a model using noisy mixup, please use the following code.

 ```
-python noisy_mixup.py
+python noisy_mixup.py --noise-type Noisy
 ```

 ### Train ERM model